Fokker F.III

 The Fokker F.III was a single-engined high-winged monoplane aircraft produced in the 1920s by the Dutch aircraft manufacturer Fokker.
 It could carry five passengers.
 The aircraft was also built under licence in Germany as the Fokker-Grulich F.III.

+The design was quite popular when it was shown at the 1921 Paris Air Show, and it proved to be a successful early airliner.
+Although quickly surpassed by later designs in the 1920s, it was used on many early air routes in Europe.
+It was also involved in KLM's first air accident, which led to radio being required on aircraft.

 Design and development

 The Fokker F.III was a straightforward development of the F.II.
 A widened cabin allowed all five passengers to sit within; in the earlier aircraft, one passenger sat alongside the pilot in his exposed cockpit.
 The pilot now sat alongside the engine, which was offset laterally by about 100 mm; whether to port or starboard depended on the type of engine installed.
 Although this unusual arrangement meant that pilots were "burned on one side and frozen on the other," they had a much better view than from the F.II.
 The view was further improved by a cut-out in the wing leading edge for the pilot's head, allowing his seat to be raised.
 The external wing struts of the F.II were removed, leaving a clean cantilever wing.
 The trapezoidal windows seen in the Grulich built F.IIs were standard on the F.III.

 Like its predecessor, the F.III was initially powered by a readily available, war surplus 138 kW (185 hp) BMW IIIa engine, but once again KLM re-engined theirs with the 172 kW (230 hp) Armstrong Siddeley Puma.